MidCoard/TSMS_Filesystem/README.md

 ### File/Folder Freeing

-Currently, we simply fill the first header block with 0.
+Write the first 8 bytes of each block to FF.(So the offset of 0xFFFFFFFFFFFFFFFF is reserved)

 ### File/Folder Defragmentation